 In most cases, writers combine results and discussion in one huge section.
 They are interrelated.
 Start with sharing the findings of the study.
 Go on interpreting the meaning of the results for the society and provide a short synopsis of the main components: figures and statistical examinations.
 While adding any visual elements for understanding (graphs, images, etc.), place the numbers next to each of them to provide details in the last section — Appendix.

-One may wonder what the difference between a Discussion and Conclusion sections is.
 In the Conclusion part, it is necessary to include:

 - A summary of the results

 Based on the chosen paper format, develop a full list of references.
 Each time you cite something, write the source’s details on a separate piece of paper.
 It will speed up the process at the end.